- Shepherdstown originated due to a land grant from Lord Fairfax, one of the prominent landowners in colonial Virginia.

 Located along the banks of the scenic Potomac River in the state of West Virginia lies Shepherdstown.
 It is a town with lots of history and charm.
 Founded in 1762, Shepherdstown also holds the distinct honor of being the oldest town in West Virginia.
 Its story is one of resilience, transformation, and cultural significance.

 Shepherdstown’s Early History

-The town’s naming also has an interesting history of its own.
+The town’s name also has an interesting history of its own.
 Thomas Shepherd initially referred to it as “Mecklenburg” in honor of Charlotte of Mecklenburg-Strelitz, the Queen consort of King George III.
-However, he later decided that the town will be named after its founder, and thus, “Shepherdstown” was born.
+However, he later decided that the town would be named after its founder, and thus, “Shepherdstown” was born.

 A Thriving Colonial Town